maddingo/api-handling/README.md

 # API Consumption and Generation

-This project demonstrates API contract generation for servers and client code generation from contracts.

-The branch doesn't contain much.
-The progression is kept in the branches XX_description, like 01_current_state.
+This project depends on an artifact created in 02_attach_openapi

+It will download the openapi.yaml file and generate the client code.